Very often during the planning of a bonfire fireworks event, people volunteer as ‘first aiders’ and ‘fire marshals for the event.

 With the greatest respect to all those who have taken the time and expense in embarking upon a First Aid at Work course, in the event of a serious burn injury, can they recall their short first aid course instruction on dealing with burns?

 These will be drawn into both your event and medical plan.
 Winging it and making it up when there is an incident that can cause a lot of serious trouble.

 We are happy to help you with planning your bonfire fireworks event medical cover.
 It would be prudent to do this as soon as possible rather than just before the event.

 It isn’t all about ensuring compliance with health and safety guidelines and duty of care at your Guy Fawkes Night event, it is about ensuring visitors have a fantastic evening and memorable for the right reasons.

-The level of event cover largely depends on the type and size of the event, we are here to help and more than happy to discuss your Bonfire or Fireworks Display event, talk about risks and first aid cover requirements.
+The level of event first aid cover largely depends on the type and size of the event, we are here to help and more than happy to discuss your Bonfire or Fireworks Display event, talk about risks and first aid cover requirements.